Simulating 10,000 fluid particles.

 $$C(p + \Delta p) \approx C(p) + \nabla C ^T \nabla C \lambda = 0$$

-The gradient of a constraint function with respect to the particle and the other particles is defined by the following, where the kernel used in this case is the Spiky Kernel:
+gradient of a constraint function with respect to the particle and the other particles is defined by the following, where the kernel used in this case is the

 $$ \nabla_{p_k}C_i = \frac{1}{\rho_0} \sum_j \nabla_{p_k} W(p_i - p_j, h)$$